 - New York maintains the crime of “aggravated interference with health care services” in the first and second degrees.
 The statute provides, in pertinent part, that “a person is guilty of the crime of aggravated interference with health care services… when he or she… causes physical injury to such other person who was obtaining or providing, or was assisting another person to obtain or provide reproductive health services.”

-Legal Recognition of Unborn and Newly Born:
+Legal Recognition and Protection of Unborn and Newly Born:

 - Under New York law, the killing of an unborn child after the 24th week of pregnancy is defined as a homicide.